SecureHats/ASIM_ProjectSchema/readme.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2023.svg?style=flat-square)]()
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-# Deployment package for Log Analytics functions
+# Deployment package for ASIM Schema Project Functions

+These functions help to simplify the projection of the Manadatory and Recommended columns based of the selected ASIM Schema.<br>
+Because you don't have to think about the fields you need to either `project` or `project-away` when parsing from the CommonEventLog or Syslog table, you can focus on optimizing the parser itself.

+Using this function also increases the processing speed which has been tested in multiple large enterprise environments

+## How to use

-This template deploys the Log Analytics functions for ASIM Parsers.
+This template deploys the ASIM Project Schema functions for ASIM Parsers.
 After deploying this function package the `ASIM_ProjectSchema` function becomes available which can be used to automatically project the appropriate ASIM Schema columns based on the `EventSchema` type in the parser.

-The function will _project_ all mandatory and recommended fields that are available for the selected schema.
-The AdditionFields colummn is projected as a packed json object containing the other fields if available.

 For more information about Log Analytics functions refer to: